Here are the few Republicans who have called for Trump’s removal

 The calls for Donald Trump’s removal from office are intensifying, as lawmakers condemn the president for inciting the mob of his supporters who stormed and vandalized the US Capitol.

-That includes a small group of mostly moderate Republican leaders who have condemned Trump and demanded Vice President Mike Pence and Trump’s Cabinet invoke the 25th amendment, declaring Trump “unable” to serve and quickly installing Pence for the two weeks remaining in his term, or called for Congress to remove him quickly through impeachment proceedings.
+That includes a small group of mostly moderate Republican leaders who have condemned Trump and demanded that he resign or be forced out, either by invoking the 25th amendment or impeachment proceedings.

 The number of GOP voices remains tiny compared to the growing number of Democrats, led by House Speaker Nancy Pelosi and soon-to-be Majority Leader Chuck Schumer, who are calling for Trump’s ouster.

-If Cabinet officials do not act, Democrats say, they will initiate a second round of impeachment proceedings against the president — and momentum is growing for an impeachment vote as early as next week.
-Democrats largely support this route, and Trump could very well be impeached a second time.
-But two-thirds of the Senate must still convict him before Trump could be removed from office.
+Democrats are already planning to initiate a second round of impeachment proceedings against the president and could vote on articles as early as next week.
+Trump could very well be impeached a second time, but two-thirds of the Senate would still be needed to convict him before Trump could be removed from office.

-At least one senator, Nebraska Republican Ben Sasse, said Friday morning that he will “definitely consider” any articles of impeachment the House charges Trump with.
-But many other Republican senators have so far stayed silent or are opposed, and large swaths of the House GOP caucus stand resolutely behind Trump.
-But the forcefulness of some denouncements signal there are at least some in the Republican Party who want a future separate from the president — small though that group may be.
+Most Republican senators have so far stayed silent or are opposed.
+Large swaths of the House GOP caucus stand resolutely behind Trump.
+But the forcefulness of some denouncements signals there are at least some in the Republican Party who want a future separate from Trump — small though that group may be.

 Republican officials calling for Trump’s removal

-Below are the few Republicans currently in office who have demanded Trump’s removal so far.
+Below are the few Republicans currently in office who have so far demanded Trump’s resignation or removal from office.

 Vermont Gov. Phil Scott